‘Shameless’ Star Steve Howey Drops Two Season 10 Teasers On Instagram

 Steve Howey — as well as every other member of the Shameless core cast — has been all over social media this weekend regarding all things Gallagher.
-With the Season Premiere 10 airing in less than 24 hours, the entire cast is doing their part to ramp up the cult-like following by sharing teaser video clips and snapshots.
+With the premiere of Season 10 airing in less than 24 hours, the entire cast is doing their part to ramp up the cult-like following by sharing teaser video clips and snapshots.

 It was roughly eight hours ago that Howey, who plays Kevin Ball, took to Instagram to share two different trailer teasers of the upcoming season.